XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 })
 ```

-This preloader script is used to expose functions to the browsers window object which can be used to subscribe frontend logic to events broadcast from the main logic in `index.js`.
+This preloader script is used to expose functions to the browser's window object, so that the user interface can react to events broadcast from the main logic in `index.js`.

 In the browser, `window.electronAPI.onUpdateLedgerIndex(callback)` can now be used to pass a callback function via `ipcRenderer.on('eventName', callback)` that will be triggered by `appWindow.webContents.send('eventName', value)`.